PerfectSideRepos/XcodeInit/README.md

 swift-xcode-init MYUSR=mysql_user_name MYPWD=mysql_password
 ```

-You can check the Xcode schemes to verify the settings.
+You can check Xcode schemes for these settings.

 ## Issues